William C. Albrant

 Mayville Public Library, Mayville, North Dakota.
 1900.

 Valley City Public Library, Valley City, North Dakota.
 1903.

 Carnegie Library, North Dakota Agricultural College, Fargo, North Dakota.
 1904-05.

+Kindred State Bank in Kindred, North Dakota in March of 2026.

+Minard Hall at North Dakota State University in March of 2026.

 William Colston Albrant (24 June 1871- 3 August 1905) was an American architect practicing in Fargo, North Dakota.

 Biography

 Albrant was born in Winchester, Ontario in 1871.
 In 1895 he moved west, planning to make his way as a farmer.
 However, later that year he enrolled in the Division of Mechanical Arts of the North Dakota Agricultural College at Fargo.

 By December 1897 he had established his own architectural office in Fargo.
 He practiced until his unexpected death at the age of 34 in 1905.

 After his death his office was managed by William D. Gillespie, Albrant's younger brother-in-law, and became W. C. Albrant & Company.
 Gillespie advertised for an associate to manage the firm, and it was reorganized as R. J. Haxby & Company in March 1906.

 Despite his short career Albrant designed several major North Dakota buildings, including the state's first purpose-built public library, in Mayville.
 Several of his buildings are listed on the U.S. National Register of Historic Places.